Wyyyb/CriticCoT/math-evaluation-harness/prompts/cot/math_ins.md

-Please solve the following mathematics problems step by step.
-Analyze the problem first, then derive the answer through clear reasoning.

 Problem:
 Kevin Kangaroo begins hopping on a number line at 0.
 He wants to get to 1, but he can hop only $\frac{1}{3}$ of the distance.
 Each hop tires him out so that he continues to hop $\frac{1}{3}$ of the remaining distance.
 How far has he hopped after five hops?
 Express your answer as a common fraction.
 Solution: